grabslabs/ngx-grabslabs-custom-validators/README.md

 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';
 import { FormsModule } from '@angular/forms';
-import { CustomFormsModule } from 'ngx-custom-validators';
+import { CustomFormsModule } from 'ngx-grabslabs-.custom-validators';

 import { AppComponent } from './app.component';